VOLUNTEERS AT WORK

 Denise has also spent time volunteering with Habitat for Humanity, helping to build houses in the greater Milwaukee area; working with the local elderly to assist with errands and visitation time; as well as with St. Bens in Milwaukee serving food to the homeless.

-KATIE YOUNG EAGLE – ASSOCIATION SPECIALIST
+KATIE YOUNG EAGLE – COMMUNICATIONS SPECIALIST

 Katie raises money and participates in the annual American Foundation for Suicide Prevention’s Out of the Darkness walk in Milwaukee every October.